rafalp/Misago/dev-docs/plugins/hooks/check-see-post-edit-history-permission-hook.md

 ## Example

-The code below implements a custom filter function that blocks a user from seeing a specific post’s edit history if it has a flag.
+The code below implements a custom filter function that blocks a user from seeing a specific post's edit history if it has a flag.

 ```python
 from django.core.exceptions import PermissionDenied